Wondering which states have banned sanctuary cities from being established? You’re in the right place!

 Montana

+Montana is not a sanctuary state.
 Montana is the latest state to have banned Sanctuary Cities, passing the law in April 2021.

-The state does not currently have any illegal immigrant sanctuaries, however, Governor Greg Gianforte believed the law was necessary in light of the immigration crisis currently playing out under the Biden Administration.
+The state does not currently have any illegal immigrant sanctuaries.
+However, Governor Greg Gianforte believed the law was necessary in light of the immigration crisis currently playing out under the Biden Administration.

-A nation cannot exist without borders and the flood of illegal immigration currently surging through the country will do nothing but destabilize our communities, endanger law enforcement and citizens alike, and further erode the rule of law.
+A nation cannot exist without borders, and the flood of illegal immigration currently surging through the country will do nothing but destabilize our communities, endanger law enforcement and citizens alike, and further erode the rule of law.

 Image Credit: Photo by Sam Xu on Unsplash